-Student Conduct and Ethical Development promotes academic integrity through enforcing the Academic Integrity Policy (Academic Senate Policy S07-2).
+Student Conduct and Ethical Development promotes academic integrity through enforcing the Academic Integrity Policy (University Policy F15-7).
 Pursuant to the Academic Integrity Policy all allegations of cheating and plagiarism should be referred to Student Conduct and Ethical Development.

 DO YOU SUSPECT ACADEMIC DISHONESTY?